Art Guild of Middletown

 Demonstrations by guest artists are held on the second Thursday evening of most months.

-Workshops are generally one full day Saturday session.
+Workshops are generally a one full day Saturday session 8 months of the year. .

 Classes meet for six- week blocks.